 Summer research programs, particularly REUs, commonly secure on-campus housing and a meal plan for their non-VT participants.
-This year, Conference and Guest Services will be offering housing rates at pro-rated summer school prices and allowing programs to secure contracts that align with actual program dates.
-These rates are only available to academic groups staying longer than 7 nights that are sponsored by a university department and contribute to the academic mission of Virginia Tech.
-A meal plan must be purchased for each student, per VT Policy 5010.
-Options for accommodation and meal plans, and associated costs, are detailed in Table 1.
+Academic groups staying 7 nights or longer that are sponsored by a university department and contribute to the academic mission of Virginia Tech will be charged at the reduced Summer School Academic Rates for housing and dining.
+This includes summer research programs.
+A meal plan must be purchased for each student staying on campus, per VT Policy 5010.